gilligan/groking-hydra/README.md

 The other day I finally decided to get a hydra server up and running at work.
 It took me a full day to reach a point where I could evaluate a jobset with `hello`.
 After some frustration and venting on Twitter I wanted to do something productive, so I created this repository.

+## The plan ...

 The idea is to use the github issue tracker to tackle open questions about deploying, running and configuring hydra.
-Ideally newbies and novice users raise questions and those with more experience can help to clarify.
+Ideally newbies and novice users open issues to _raise questions_ and those with more experience can help to clarify those questions and get the issues closed.

+**TL;DR** knowledge transfer through an issue tracker. public, searchable, simple.

+Of course the knowledge collected in these issues is not meant to stay in the issue tracker forever.
+See the FAQ below for more information on that.

 ## FAQ